 This website was created because of the 400th anniversary of Shakespeare’s death.
 Events to mark the date were taking place all around the world, and so it felt important that Australia have some place to go where people could find out what was happening near them or get ideas for things to do.
 I also wanted it to survive as a record of what happened throughout this year, in case anyone in the future is curious.

-Right now Sport for Jove are doing Julius Caesar and the much less often performed Antony and Cleopatra, in rep.
+Sport for Jove are doing Julius Caesar and the much less often performed Antony and Cleopatra, in rep.

-Genesian Theatre is about to open Much Ado About Nothing.
+Genesian Theatre presenting Much Ado About Nothing.